-UCD is a university in Dublin - a truly Irish, cosmopolitan city.
-The city centre is just four kilometres from UCD campus and conveniently connected by public transport.
-It is also very easy to navigate on foot.
+If you want to have a truly Irish, cosmopolitan experience, Dublin is the best place to be.
+The city centre is just four kilometres from the UCD campus and conveniently connected by public transport.
+It's a great city to explore on foot or on bicycles.
 You can enjoy a morning coffee in the peaceful surroundings of St Stephen's Green on the 'south side' and check out the amazing MoLi museum.
-The nearby shopping district of Grafton Street, the quirky Drury Street and the stately Powerscourt Shopping Centre are all within easy walking distance of each other.
+The nearby shopping district of Grafton Street, the quirky Drury Street and the stately Powerscourt Shopping Centre are all within easy walking distance.

-Walk across Dame Street and you will find yourself traversing the cobblestones of the world famous Temple Bar.
+Across Dame Street, you will find yourself stepping on the cobblestones outside the world famous Temple Bar.
 A few steps away is the River Liffey, and a short walk across one of the many pedestrian bridges will bring you to the 'north side'.
 Here you'll find the famous Spire, the historic GPO and James Joyce sculpture, the Dublin Writers Museum and Hugh Lane gallery.

-You don't need to worry about finding your way back to UCD - you can hop on a bus or the Luas and follow these simple instructions.
+You don't need to worry about finding your way back to UCD - you can follow these simple instructions.

 If you're spending a weekend in Dublin, don't miss out on the Guiness Storehouse and Kilmainham Jail - and of course our infamous Dublin pubs.
 There are a huge range of cosy, friendly pubs where you can listen to live music, watch live comedy acts and really get to know the firendly Irish people!